 Craig Johnson <email@example.com>

-The position of the bag of groceries that Matthew is to deliver to Jennifer changes positions on the meat counter in the market before Matthew picks it up.
+The bag of groceries that Matthew delivers to Jennifer moves on the meat counter before Matthew picks it up.
 See more »

 Y'know, sometimes I look at these gorgeous-looking chicks, I mean the ones that look like real knockouts, sexy and all... and I wonder...
 I wonder if they gotta take a shit, too.